GoNZooo/fp-intro-to-purescript/README.md

 Running `yarn test` will run the tests for the project and running `yarn test:watch` will make sure that the tests are re-run when files change.

-If you want to run only the tests for a certain file in watch mode, run `yarn test:watch -- -- -t List` where "List" can also be "Maybe" or "Recursion" as the tests are split up into the modules that they cover.
+If you want to run only the tests for a certain file, run `yarn test -- -a '-t simple'` where "simple" can also be "maybe", "list" or "recursion" as the tests are split up into the modules that they cover.

-If you want to run only one test in watch mode, you can run `yarn pulp -- -w test -- -t simple`, for example.
+If you want to run only the tests for a certain file in **watch mode**, run `yarn test:watch -- -a '-t simple'`.

 ## Exercise order